 Just like an artist uses different brushes to create beautiful works of art, a chef uses different knives to create culinary masterpieces.
-From the chef’s knife to the boning knife, different knives have different jobs in the kitchen, making them all essential tools to have on hand – and the paring knife is one of those essential tools every cook should own.
+From the chef’s knife to the boning knife, different knives have different jobs in the kitchen, making them all essential tools to have on hand – and the handy little paring knife is one of those essential tools every cook should own.

 If you haven’t experienced the power of this handy little knife yet, then read on for its many, many uses and why it’s sure to become one of your favorite kitchen tools.

-A sharp paring knife makes all the difference when you’re peeling, allowing you to skim away the skin without taking much of the flesh below.
+A sharp paring knife makes all the difference when you’re peeling, allowing you to skim away the skin without taking too much of the flesh below.
 Use this technique for thin-skinned fruits and vegetables that are easily held in your hand.
 For larger items, or thick-skinned fruits like citrus, set the food on a cutting board and remove the skin by slicing downward.

 Using a Paring Knife for Segmenting

-Also called “supreming”, this is the process of removing the peel and pith of citrus fruits, and then removing each segment cleanly from the surrounding membranes.
+Also called “supreming”, segmenting is the process of removing the peel and pith of citrus fruits, then removing each segment cleanly from the surrounding membranes.
 If you’ve ever had canned mandarin oranges, completely free of tough membrane and bitter pith, that’s essentially the end result of careful segmenting.

 Using a Paring Knife for Trimming, Hulling & Cleaning

-When it comes to hulling strawberries, use the same knife grip used for peeling to neatly snip the leafy caps off strawberries in one slice.
+When it comes to hulling strawberries, use the same knife grip used for peeling to neatly snip off the leafy caps in one slice.
 Or you can preserve their shape by using the tip of the knife to cut a cone-shaped core from the top of the berry to remove both the leaves and the tougher flesh at the stem end.
 Use the same technique to core tomatoes without getting juice everywhere.

-The pointed tip of the paring knife also comes in handy when deveining shrimp.
+When it comes to preparing shrimp, the pointed tip of the paring knife comes in handy for removing the vein.
 To do this, make a shallow slice down the back of the shrimp to expose the vein, then use the tip of the knife to carefully lift it out.
 This can be done with both peeled and unpeeled shrimp.

 Using a Paring Knife for Scoring